MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 ### Task 2 – Create EDM-based classification information type

-As an extra search pattern, you will create an EDM-based classification with a database schema of employee data.
+As an extra search pattern, you will create an Exact Data Match (EDM) based classification with a database schema of employee data.
 The database source file will be formatted with the following data fields of employees: Name, Birthdate, StreetAddress, and EmployeeID.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.